cchdo/libcchdo/README.txt

-libcchdo README
+README

-libcchdo provides a format-less data model for the CCHDO and a centralized place to put ways to read and write from it.
+This library provides a format-less data model for the CCHDO and a centralized place to put ways to read and write from it.
 Said format-less data model is based on DataFiles which have Columns that are associated with Parameters.
 From the data model, the user may write out to a database model of the data or read